What Is A Male Donkey Called

 Shelter and Protection

 Provide adequate shelter to protect your jack from the elements.
-A simple three-sided shed or barn can provide protection from sun, rain, and wind.
-Ensure that the shelter is well-ventilated to prevent the buildup of ammonia and other harmful gases.
+A simple three-sided shed or barn can provide protection from sun, rain, and wind. check that the shelter is well-ventilated to prevent the buildup of ammonia and other harmful gases.
 During cold weather, provide extra bedding to keep your donkey warm and comfortable.

 Social Interaction